-• They are unlikely to have the opportunity to achieve or maintain a reasonable standard of health or development without provision of services from the local authority.

-- Their health or development is likely to be significantly impaired without the provision of services from the local authority. - They have a disability.
-They may be blind, deaf or dumb, have a mental health disorder, permanent illness or injury or a congenital deformity. - Children in Need may have special educational needs and disabilities, be asylum seekers, be young carers, have committed a crime, have parents in prison. - If a child is subject to a CIN plan by Social Care, a copy of this plan and the name of the allocated Social Worker should be obtained, prior to the child attending sessions
+- They are unlikely to have the opportunity to achieve or maintain a reasonable standard of health or development without provision of services from the Children's Social Care. - Their health or development is likely to be significantly impaired without the provision of services from Children's Social Care. - They have a disability.
+They may be blind, deaf or dumb, have a mental health disorder, permanent illness or injury or a congenital deformity. - Children in Need may have special educational needs and disabilities, be asylum seekers, be young carers, have committed a crime, have parents in prison. - If a child is subject to a CIN plan by Children's Social Care, a copy of this plan and the name of the allocated Social Worker should be obtained, prior to the child attending sessions